-Chorley + Bisset was the prime consultant for this $6.7 million HVAC and dehumidification project at the Lake Huron Primary Water Supply Plant in Grand Bend.
+This project was a $6.7 million, 49,000 m2 HVAC and dehumidification project at the Lake Huron Primary Water Supply Plant in Grand Bend, ON, which included a 1,700 m2 pumping station.
 This project involved extensive upgrades to existing HVAC systems to address severe condensation and temperature issues in the facility.
-12 custom air-handling units and 2 industrial dehumidification systems were built in place on site, and a new DDC building control system was designed and installed to service all HVAC infrastructure.
+12 custom air-handling units and 2 industrial dehumidification systems were built in place on site and a new DDC building control system was designed and installed to service all HVAC infrastructure.
 Approximately 1 MW of electric heat was replaced with a central hydronic heating system with three 1.5 million BTU condensing boilers.
-This plant operates 24/7, and all construction was completed with no interruptions to plant operation.
+This plant operates 24/7 supplying drinking water to a wide swath of southwestern Ontario.
+All construction was completed with no interruptions to plant operation..

 Grand Bend, ON